MaelAbgrall/HardwareforAI/README.md

 the CPU previously chose has something called a "socket".
 And motherboard have also something called a "Chipset"

-Basically the chipset is the second heart of a computer, helping the CPU for connecting with your hardware.
+	The chipset is the second heart of a computer, helping the CPU for connecting with your hardware.

 	The socket is the way of connecting your CPU to the motherboard.

 so you need to be very careful: some chipset (ex: 270 & 260) have the same socket (lga 1151) but they won't be compatible with their respective CPU
 (by memory, 270 is for 7 gen Intel CPU, and 260 for 6th gen)